andyrj/ulit/README.md

 ## What was the result?

-Rough parity with lit + lit-extended on features and general api setup.
+Rough parity with lit-html + lit-extended on features and general api setup.

 Pros:
 * Transparent svg support - (no need for special svg tagged template function)